merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-02-17-ubuntu-community-council-year.md

 * A number of projects are figuring out how to grow their communities and transition to community-based governance.
 * Some old and some new flavors are figuring out how to become sustainable and grow their contributor-base.

 I'm very excited for what's to come and I have a lot of trust in the power of the Ubuntu Community to keep growing and improving.
-If you yourself are lost or stuck, and want to discuss any community-related topics you want to discuss with me, feel free to send be an email or contact me on Matrix!
+If you yourself are lost or stuck, and want to discuss any community-related topics, feel free to send be an email or contact me on Matrix!